LoraV/LoraV.github.io/_posts/2019-06-08-wanted-even-more.markdown

 The bear is nearly upon you.
 You swing the stick at her head, grazing her eye.

 Sparks shoot from the eye.
-And the scratch you made on her face, rather than drawing blood, merely scrapes the faux fur away from the metal exoskeleton away from the bear-shaped robot.
+And the scratch you made on her face, rather than drawing blood, merely scrapes the faux fur away from the metal exoskeleton of the bear-shaped robot.

 ROBO-BEAR IS PROGRAMMED FOR CARNAGE.
 ROBO-BEAR CARES NAUGHT FOR FAMILIAL RELATIONSHIPS.
 ROBO-BEAR WANTS ONLY CARNAGE. *THIS* IS WHAT SHE WANTS MOST IN THE WORLD.